Bumps in the Performance Evaluation Road

 By Erika Roeber, Bachelor of Science in Agriculture Candidate, South Dakota State University

-Driving across South Dakota’s never ending interstate, you are likely to hit a few bumps.
+Driving across South Dakota’s never-ending interstate, you are likely to hit a few bumps.
 Evaluating the performance of the three projects we are studying as part of the Landscape Architecture Foundation’s Case Study Investigation (CSI) program was no different: smooth sailing at first with the planning of our economic and environmental benefits.
 The social benefits brought our first bump when our research team decided to conduct user surveys for each of the sites.

 All survey research involving human subjects requires approval from a university’s Institution Review Board.
 To get IRB approval at South Dakota State, each researcher needs to have a Collaborative Institutional Training Initiative (CITI) certificate.
 The faculty Research Fellow was already certified, but I had to complete a course with multiple readings and quizzes — in all it took about ten hours to complete.
-After that, the process of submitting our proposal and getting approval on our surveys only took 1.5 days.
+After that, the process of submitting our proposal and getting approval for our surveys only took 1.5 days.
 Our expert tip: use exempt status and only have adults as survey participants; this makes IRB approval a smoother process.

 Being native to South Dakota, I know there is more than just one bump along the highway.
 The Mount Rushmore Visitor Center Redevelopment presented a huge obstacle when it came to doing user surveys.
 In order to do research on any federal land, including all national parks and memorials, researchers must first obtain a National Park Service (NPS) research permit.
 This process takes anywhere from one to six months.
 Once approved, the researcher can use scientific equipment to gather data (i.e. thermometers, water samples, etc.), and they can distribute up to nine surveys on-site.